actions/setup-go/README.md

 The action defaults to search for the dependency file - go.sum in the repository root, and uses its hash as a part of the cache key.
 Use `cache-dependency-path` input for cases when multiple dependency files are used, or they are located in different subdirectories.
+If you use `setup-go` with caching from multiple concurrent jobs, you might want to specify the `cache-key-prefix` input to ensure that the cache is not shared between jobs.

 If some problem that prevents success caching happens then the action issues the warning in the log and continues the execution of the pipeline.